daattali/beautiful-jekyll/privacyPolicy.md

 jellroll.dev@gmail.com

 #### You can review more privacy-related information.
-This privacy policy was last updated on July 30, 2022.
 Our privacy policy may change from time to time.
 If we make any material changes to our policies, we will place a prominent notice on our website or application.

+_Last updated: August 16, 2022_